 So if Paul’s breastplate of righteousness isn’t Christ’s righteousness–because we are called to put our armor on—and it’s not our own flawed good deeds, what is it?

 The Source of our Breastplate of Righteousness

-I don’t read Greek or Hebrew so this is just my own thinking; I believe we wear the breastplate of righteousness when we walk in obedience to the Holy Spirit’s leading.
+I don’t read Greek or Hebrew; this is only my own thinking.
+I believe we wear the breastplate of righteousness when we walk in obedience to the Holy Spirit’s leading.

 7 Submit yourselves, then, to God.
 Resist the devil, and he will flee from you.